jqhoogland/remark-tangle/docs/reference.md

 2. Backwards compatibility: Model-Driven Markdown should still look pretty when rendered by a standard interpreter.
 3. Inline calculations: Unlike in Active Markdown, you should be able to define computations inline.

 Sometimes these motivations clash.
-For example, I've tried to avoid including spaces in the variable definitions because this confuses some markdown interpreters, but it can make computations a bit muddier.
+For example, I've tried to avoid including spaces in the variable definitions because this confuses some markdown interpreters, but it can make computations less clear.

-Another example is that I think that being able to do calculations in separate code blocks is a great idea (that I should get to implementing at some point).
+Another example is that I think that being able to do calculations in separate code blocks (as in active markdown) is a great idea (that I should get to implementing at some point).
 But then how best to reconcile this with inline calculations?

 In the vein of this entire project (that we should be free to explore tradeoffs like these on our own), there's one more major theme I'd like to highlight: Customizabilty.

 If anyone disagrees with my choices, they should be able to easily configure their own syntax/interpreter.
-So, here are som other options:
+So, here are som other options...

 ### Wiki-link-style fields